 Budget long-haul operator AirAsia X has started negotiating use of passenger boarding bridges at Kuala Lumpur’s new budget terminal “subject to receiving a commercial proposal from Malaysia Airports that we can accept”, says CEO Azran Osman-Rani.
 The new Low Cost Carrier Terminal (LCCT), opening of which has been delayed from the end of 2011 to mid 2012, is expected to be the largest in the world.
 The terminal — Kuala Lumpur International Airport-2 (KLIA 2) — initially will handle 30 ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "AirAsia X Starts Negotiations Over Use of New Budget Terminal at KL".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "AirAsia X Starts Negotiations Over Use of New Budget Terminal at KL".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.